-We have planned a number of fundraising activities for 2018/19 to secure sufficient funding for the projects.
-We will be celebrating the International Street Children's Day on the 12th April 2019 with a number of activities aimed at raising awareness or fundraising.
+We have planned a number of fundraising activities for 2019/20 to secure sufficient funding for the projects.
+We will be celebrating the International Street Children's Day on the 12th April 2020 with a number of activities aimed at raising awareness or fundraising.
 We are also focusing on digital fundraising campaigns and assistance from online platforms such as Global Giving, that has been invaluable so far, and we are planning to expand on those to reach the maximum number of potential supporters.

-We will continue running and improving our café in Kathmandu to ensure Our Sansar gets more and more exposure.
+We will continue running and improving our café in Kathmandu to ensure Our Sansar gets more and more exposure and that it receives more and more funding from the cafe.

-We will continue to run and improve our Day Care Centre and are hopeful that we can open the new home for street children in Janakpur in 2019.
+We will continue to run and improve our Day Care Centre and the Child Helpline, are hopeful that we can open a new transit home for street children in Janakpur in 2020.